 Biological systems for modification of whole organisms, tissues, cells, proteins, and bio- logical molecules; development of novel plant tissue cultures; and whole plant systems.

-Physical-Chemical Properties of Food:
+Molecular Properties of Foods:

 Molecular-structural basis of food properties; mechanical testing of foods; nanotechnology and development of ingredients that improve food texture, appearance, taste and healthfulness.